-If you are a current undergraduate student at the University of Pennsylvania, you may begin the Master of Environmental Studies program while completing your undergraduate program via the submatriculation program.
-In most cases, submatriculation will allow you to finish both the undergraduate and graduate program in five years.
+If you are a current on-campus undergraduate student at the University of Pennsylvania, you may begin the Master of Environmental Studies program while completing your undergraduate program via the submatriculation program.
+Please note that undergraduates in online programs are not eligible for this option.
+In most cases, submatriculation will allow you to finish both the undergraduate and graduate programs in five years.
 Students may enter the MES program as submatriculates between their first semester junior year and first semester senior year.

 Submatriculation admission requirements